MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-add-ons.md

 ### How to start a trial through the Microsoft 365 admin center

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) as a Global or Billing administrator.

-1. Navigate to **Tenant administration** > **Intune add-ons**.
+2. Navigate to **Tenant administration** > **Intune add-ons**.

-1. The **Your add-ons** tab shows a list of all Intune add-ons in trial or purchased for a billing account in your organization.
-1. The **Capabilities** tab provides some details about each of the Intune add-on capabilities that are available for trial or purchase.
-For more information, select **Learn more**.
-1. Select **All add-ons** tab.
-The Intune add-ons that you see are available for trial or purchase.
-Find the Intune add-on that you require.
+3. Select **All add-ons** tab.
+The list of Intune add-ons that are available for trial or purchase is displayed.
+Identify the Intune add-ons that you require.
+The list of add-ons includes a short description, the subscription status of the add-on, and a link to view details.

-1. For add-ons that say *Available for trial or purchase* in their **Subscription status**, you don't have a free trial started or any licenses purchased for those add-ons.
+    4. **Subscription status** - Each add-on shows a status of either *Active* or *Available for trial or purchase*.
+For add-ons that say *Available for trial or purchase* in the **Subscription status** column, you can start the free trial or purchase licenses.

-1. Under the **Try or Buy** column, select **View details** to know more about whats included and the trial and purchase information.
+    5. **Try or Buy** - Select **View details** in the **Try or Buy** column to know more about whats included and the trial and purchase information.

-1. Select **To try or buy, go to Purchase services** link to navigate to the Microsoft 365 admin center.
+    6. Select **To try or buy, go to Purchase services** link to navigate to the Microsoft 365 admin center.
 A new tab opens on the **Product details** page for the selected Intune add-on.

-1. In the Microsoft 365 Admin Center, follow the prompts to **Start free trial** and confirm your order.
+7. In the Microsoft 365 Admin Center, follow the prompts to **Start free trial** and confirm your order.

-1. Navigate to **Tenant administration** > **Intune add-ons** and see that the Intune add-on capability you added is now **Active**.
+8. Navigate to **Tenant administration** > **Intune add-ons** and see that the Intune add-on capability you added is now **Active**.

 ### How to purchase Intune add-ons